collaborative-robotics/collaborative-robotics.github.io/surgical-robotics-challenge/challenge-2.md

 the task and the achieved accuracy.
 Accuracy will be measured by the distance between the needle trajectory and the target entry and exit positions, and the amount of needle that is visible beyond the exit point.
-All entries must be within *TBD (5 mm?)* of the target entry/exit and at least *TBD (5 mm?)* of the neele tip must be visible.
+All entries must be within *TBD (5 mm?)* of the target entry/exit and at least *TBD (5 mm?)* of the needle tip must be visible.
 All entries that pass the accuracy threshold will be ranked based on completion time.